tags

 — Ron Besseling in Designing an Image Retrieval Interface for Abstract Concepts Within the Domain of Journalism

-4. Which are a jungle, so watch out for tigers!
+4. A jungle of regulations—so watch out for tigers!